apex/up/Readme.md

 $ up
 ```

-Open it in the browser:
+Open it in the browser, or copy the url to your clipboard:

 ```
+$ up url -o
-$ up url --open
+$ up url -c
 ```

 ## Donations